RolfEleveld/Angular/README.md

 ## Components
 An application is a set of components, that work together.
 As stated in the Anatomy a component is defined as below:
 Component = Template + class ( propert[], method[]) + metadata
+By convesntion each feature of an application has its own folder under the app folder in the application.
 The Template has a view layout, defined in HTML and includes binding and directives.
 the Class is the code that supports the view.
 It is created with TypeScript and contains properties (Data), the Methods (Logic) and metadata that is used by Angular which is defined with a decorator.
 ``` import { Component } from '@angular/core';